 Atherton brought on Tufnell as Slater approached his hundred.
 What if the madman tried to do something funny and threw his wicket away?
-Tufnell tossed one up, and Slater, instead of going hammer-and-tongs, paddle-swept it delicately for a three, and checked for leg-byes before breaking into a celebration.
+Tufnell tossed one up, and Slater, instead of going hammer-and-tongs, paddle-swept it delicately for three, and waited for the umpire to confirm they were not leg-byes before breaking into a celebration.
 The hundred had taken him 173 balls and had included 16 boundaries.

 Atherton brought a mid-wicket and brought back DeFreitas, but there was no stopping Slater.
 Once again, he shuffled across and dispatched DeFreitas to the right of the fielder for four more.
 As DeFreitas bowled shorter, out came the furious cut, and a misfield did not help England’s cause.

 Yet another flick through mid-wicket, this time off McCague, fetched Slater four more and an outstanding 150.
 The milestone had taken him 224 balls and had included 21 boundaries.